Cambricon/CNStream/README.md

       cmake -Dbuild_samples=ON ${CNSTREAM_DIR}
       ```

    b.
 Run the following command to add the MLU platform definition.
-If you are using MLU100:
+If you are using MLU270:

-      ```bash
-      -DMLU=MLU100  // build the software support MLU100
-      ```

       If you are using MLU270:

       ```bash
       -DMLU=MLU270  // build the software support MLU270
       ```

 4. Run the following command to build instructions:

       ```bash